JannyFromTechSupport/NoobChain/README.md

 # NoobChain
 A blockchain-based project in Java that simulates wallet creation, transactions, and block mining.
+The project allows for sending funds between wallets, validating transactions using unspent transaction outputs (UTXOs), and ensuring transactions are only processed when valid funds are available.
+I implemented basic cryptographic techniques, such as creating digital signatures to ensure the integrity and security of the transactions.
+Throughout this project, I gained hands-on experience with key blockchain concepts like mining, transaction verification, and UTXO management.